 Welcoming Sofia

 On the 5th of July, Tim and I welcomed our beautiful daughter Sofia Florence into the world.
 It was such an intense few days with an induction (which they had to do three times over 48 hours) and then natural birth at the Mater Hospital here in Brisbane.
-I am still mentally digesting the experience of my birth and the troubles we encountered with the doctors and the lack of help we received.
-Because our obstetrician was on holidays, we were meant to have a different doctor from the private clinic we had been using.
-They didn’t bother showing up until after the birth and then stitched me up incorrectly which gave me allot of pain and the next morning I was rushed into emergency surgery.
-I feel slightly traumatised by the whole thing, especially going into surgery the next morning due to blood loss and a big clot.
-I felt so upset leaving my baby behind and scared with what would happen to me.
+This also came with lots of complications and an epidural they had to do twice because it wasn’t done properly and the anaesthetist was practically geriatric dropping his equipment on the floor and Tim had to remind him to plug the cord into the catheter and to switch it on so that it would be administered.
+I’m still mentally digesting the experience of my birth and the troubles we encountered with the doctors and the lack of help we received.
+Because our obstetrician was on holidays, we were meant to have a different doctor from the private clinic we’d been using.
+They didn’t bother showing up until after the birth and then stitched me up incorrectly which gave me allot of pain and bleeding so the next morning I was rushed into emergency surgery.
+I feel slightly traumatised by the whole thing, especially going into surgery the next morning due to blood loss and a big clot (nearly 3 litres!).
+I felt so overwhelmed, exhausted and distraught leaving my baby in our room.
+It’s hard to explain but she was in my womb for nearly 9 months and then to be apart was just gut wrenching.
+I also didn’t know how serious my condition was at the time and I was scared of what would happen to me.

-But I mean, going through all of that was so worth it because Sofia is just perfection.
+But I mean in saying all this, going through all of that hardship and physical distress was so worth it and I’d do it again (well, maybe not again..We will see, watch this space!).
+But Sofia is beautiful, just perfection and we are so in love with her!
 She is so sweet, gentle and easy going.
-Much more easy going than what I remember with Hugo.
+Much more easy going than what I remember with Hugo!!
 He would cry for hours in the evenings and we would try everything to settle him but Sofia is just like clock work with expressing her needs.
 I thought I would honestly struggle with two babies, almost like I wouldn’t be capable or strong enough but honestly I feel incredibly resilient and the love I have has just grown infinitely for both of them.
 I am amazed how the body works and how we are so much stronger than we know.
 I love that quote by Eleanor Rosevelt, ‘A woman is like a teabag.
 You never know how strong she is until she gets in hot water’.
 It feels so apt particularly in postpartum and motherhood.
 Our bodies go through so much physically and emotionally, but when things get hard we are able to cope somehow and we just keep going.
 There is something instinctual with motherhood, in that we will do anything for our children and our family.
 Maybe its the Leo in me, but I am very protective and fierce!

 I’m hoping some of these emotions and feelings will come through in my artworks somehow.
 Similarly to how they did when I had Hugo.
 I feel so deeply and emotionally, partially because of the breastfeeding and the hormones.
 It’s definitely sparked some ideas and I’ve been drawing and sketching in my journal allot.
 Particularly heaps of ideas for workshops, mum/bubs and kids art classes too which I am hoping to continue when we move to Tasmania at the end of the year.
 Oh yes, I guess that’s also my big news!!
 We bought a house in Hobart and are moving in December.
 Hoping to have my art studio set up by mid January.
 Thankfully hubby is taking about 6 weeks off before he starts work at the Royal in February.
 So we will be trying to get the floors sanded/varnished and walls painted before our storage container arrives.
 I am a bit daunted by everything that is going to change in the next few months and packing up our entire house.
 My studio has expanded so much since I left Tassie back in 2018!